semanticarts/gist/docs/ChangeAndReleaseManagement.md

   - Release notes have been added to the file [ReleaseNotes.md](ReleaseNotes.md) as part of the development process.
 The release manager will complete and clean up these notes as needed based on a review of the completed project PRs.
   - Submit a PR to develop and request one review.
 After approval, the PR is merged into develop.
   - Create the release package by running the bundle function of [ontology-toolkit](https://github.com/semanticarts/ontology-toolkit).
 This adds version numbers to filenames, ontology IRIs and import IRIs; and includes additional files, such as release notes and license information, in the release package.
-  - Write a release announcement.
+  - Write a release announcement based on the release notes and send it to the PR team.
-  - Send the release package and release announcement to the lead developer.
+  - Send the release package to the lead developer.
   - The lead developer inspects the release package.
 - Once approved by the developer:
   - The release manager submits a PR to merge the develop branch to master, assigning a reviewer.